iworks/fleet/readme.txt

 == Changelog ==

+= 2.3.7 (2025-03-27) =
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.9.9.

 = 2.3.6 (2025-02-25) =
 * Ability to upload SVG file has been removed due to Stored Cross-Site Scripting vulnerability.
 We recommended to install [Safe SVG](https://wordpress.org/plugins/safe-svg/) to allow upload SVG files.
 * The build process has been improved.
-* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.6.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.9.6.
-* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.2.3.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.2.3.

 = 2.3.5 (2024-10-07) =
 * Displaying a regatta without races has been improved.